hashicorp/consul-api-gateway/internal/testing/conformance/README.md

 This doesn't mean we cannot run the conformance tests, they just have to be run manually, one at a time.
 To run a particular conformance test, you need to:

-1. Create a GKE cluster (or any other standard Kubernetes cluster) and install Consul + Consul API Gateway
+1. Create a GKE cluster (or any other standard Kubernetes cluster) and install Consul + Consul API Gateway.
+     The [usage docs](https://www.consul.io/docs/api-gateway/api-gateway-usage#installation) explain how to do this.
 2. clone the [kubernetes-sigs/gateway-api](https://github.com/kubernetes-sigs/gateway-api)
 repo and make your way into the `conformance` subdirectory
 3. install the base resources: